ryanramsdell27/ryanramsdell27.github.io/src/pages/furniture/coffee-table/coffeTable.md

 ![Table pic](finished4.jpeg)
 # Design
 The design of this table was heavily inspired by a similar table from one of my favorite design firms, Norm Architects.
 Specifically the [N - CT01](https://www.karimoku-casestudy.com/furniture/kinuta-n-ct01/) from the Karimoku Case Study - Kinuta Terrace collection.
-It's such a well-designed coffe table but unfortunately beyond my budget.
+It's such a well-designed coffee table but unfortunately beyond my budget.

 ![Karimoku](karimoku1.jpeg)